"You will never know how much it has cost my generation to preserve your freedom. I hope you will make good use of it."

 Charles G. Koch Summer Fellow Program

-In addition to the Young Leaders Program, the Freedom Foundation participates in the Charles G. Koch Summer Fellow Program by the Institute for Humane Studies.
-Koch Fellows attend two week-long career skills seminars in Washington, D.C and weekly lectures in addition to eight weeks working for a state-based policy group.
+In addition to the Young Leaders Program, the Freedom Foundation participates in the Charles G. Koch Summer Fellow Program hosted by the Charles Koch Institute.
+Koch Fellows attend two week-long career skills seminars in Washington, D.C and weekly lectures in addition to completing a seven-week internship at a state-based policy group.
+Participants recieve a stipend to cover housing, travel, and any other related costs.
 Applicants may request placement with the Freedom Foundation.
-Applications are due January 31.
-Click here for more information.
+Applications are due March 1.
+Go here for more information.

 Young Leaders Spotlights